ArpMichaelB/GlacierBot/releases/README.txt

 	searches the channel id you gave it in the properties file, for the arguments you give the command.
 ~skip <args>
-	skips the number of tracks you ask for, or just one if you don't add any arguments
+	skips the number of tracks you ask for, or just one if you don't add any arguments ~naptime
+	Closes the process that's running the bot, "putting him to sleep", so to speak